 You can view all the circuits that you created by selecting All resources on the left-side menu.

 View the properties

 You can view the properties of the circuit by selecting it.
-On this blade, note the service key for the circuit.
-You must copy the circuit key for your circuit and pass it down to the service provider to complete the provisioning process.
-The circuit key is specific to your circuit.
+On the Overview page for your circuit, the service key appears in the service key field.
+You must copy the service key for your circuit and pass it down to the service provider to complete the provisioning process.
+The circuit service key is specific to your circuit.

 4. Send the service key to your connectivity provider for provisioning

-When you create a new ExpressRoute circuit, the circuit will be in the following state:
+When you create a new ExpressRoute circuit, the circuit is in the following state:

 Provider status: Not provisioned